Tellington TTouch Method

 *Mitchell and Langman

 1. Observations, how we see our dogs, how they move, looking at their coats and identifying the link between their posture and behaviour.

-2. Bodywork, the hands on touches, which include circles, slides and lifts, also, the use of body wraps.
+2. Bodywork, the hands-on touches, which include circles, slides, and lifts, also, the use of body wraps.
 These non-habitual movements of the skin can help reduce tension and teach a dog to act rather than react to a situation.
 These touches, whilst looking like a form of massage are much lighter and do not benefit the muscles but open up new neural pathways to the brain that can often be blocked by tension and stress.
-TTouch is also a wonderful tool to help you build an incredible bond with an animal in your care and we always say that we don't do TTouch to our animals but for our animals.
+Tellington TTouch is also a wonderful tool to help you build an incredible bond with an animal in your care and we always say that we don’t do Tellington TTouch to our animals but for our animals.

 3. Groundwork and leading exercises.
 This helps dogs to walk more confidently by influencing their balance and posture.
 We will often walk a dog on a harness with 2 contact points to help influence their physical balance that in turn will influence their mental and emotional balance.

 4. Equipment.
-In TTouch.
-We use certain pieces of equipment that include two anchors or point harnesses, double-ended training leads, calming coats, body wraps, poles to make up our confidence course, wraps, wands, surfaces for dogs to walk over etc.
+In Tellington TTouch we use certain pieces of equipment that include two anchors or point harnesses, double-ended training leads, calming coats, body wraps, poles to make up our confidence course, wraps, wands, surfaces for dogs to walk over etc.

 Tellington TTouch is not restricted to dogs, our practitioner, Alex Wilson, has worked with a multitude of animals including:

 Linda Tellington Jones Introduces Tellington TTouch® Bodywork